 Become a Certified Native Plant Master Volunteer

-Anyone can take NPM courses or classes, but teaching is one of the best ways to cement and expand your knowledge.
-Plus, you will be helping to magnify the impact of the program by bringing research-based information about plants to new audiences.
+Why volunteer?
+Anyone can take NPM courses or classes, but teaching is one of the best ways to cement your knowledge.
+Plus, you will help to magnify the impact of the program by bringing research-based information about plants to new audiences.

+Do I get a discount?
 Once you are certified or recertified as a Native Plant Master, you are eligible for a 30% discount for any NPM course or class.

-In order to become a NPM volunteer.
+- Apply to become a NPM volunteer.
 Selection is based on a demonstrated ability to educate the public through your job or volunteer position;

-To apply to become a certified Native Plant Master volunteer, please fill out the Metro to Mountain NPM application form.
+What if I don’t want to volunteer to educate others?
 For those not wishing to volunteer but who would like to be recognized for their advanced knowledge, we offer the Colorado Flora Certificate Program.